Renting Out Your House Guide | Letting Agents, Insurance & Laws

 Plan to pay the letting agent between 5 and 10% of whatever late fees you charge the tenant.
 Tenants usually pay 5% of the rent as a penalty for not paying on time.

 Landlords must record a detailed list of items contained in the rental property to protect themselves against any damages.
-This list is essential for dispute resolution.
+This list is essential for dispute resolution when renting out your house.
 Letting agents and property managers can help you compile these lists for a fee.
 It may be worth it since performing inventory also includes documenting any missing or damaged items for proof and reference later on.

 How much are letting agent property inventory fees?